craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ###### USE: Ranged Weapon
 'Physics can be a fickle law, but when bent just right, a shot can kill two people while looking like a full miss.'

 Target two creatures within your Weapon Range that are within 15' of each other and establish Line of Sight on both.
-Make one Attack Roll against both targets' Reflex.
+Make an Attack Roll against each targets' Reflex.

-If you hit either target, you deal your Weapon Damage as normal to that target.
+If you hit either target, you deal your Weapon Damage as normal to both targets.

 You may only use this feature once between Long Rests.